Neurodynamic TDOA localization with NLOS mitigation via maximum correntropy criterion: Introduction

-The rest of this paper is organized as follows.
-Section \ref{MCCPF} briefly reviews the MCC and formulates the problem to be solved.
-In Section \ref{PD}, the framework of the proposed PNN-based localization method is established, whose stability property is later discussed.
-For comparison's sake, the computational complexity of numerically implementing the PNN is also analyzed.
-Numerical results are provided in Section \ref{NR} to evaluate the performance of our solution.
-Finally, conclusions are drawn in Section \ref{CC}.
+The remainder of the paper is organized as follows.
+Section \ref{Sect_MCCPF} presents our MCC-based robust TDOA SL formulation.
+In Section \ref{Sect_PD}, the PNN framework is established to perform the optimization, with the stability properties being later analyzed.
+Numerical results are included in Section \ref{Sect_NR} to evaluate the positioning performance.
+Finally, conclusions are drawn in Section \ref{Sect_CC}.

-\section{MCC-Based Problem Formulation}
+\section{MCC-based problem formulation}